Thirty Years On

 2010 - The Society co-sponsors the Private Bill Millin Statue Fund in memory of the famous D-Day piper of Sword Beach.

-- Assume leadership role in the clarsach community by becoming Title Sponsor of the US National Scottish Harp Championship.
+- The Society assumes leadership role in the clarsach community by becoming Title Sponsor of the US National Scottish Harp Championship.

 - In response to the devastating earthquake in Haiti, the Society hosts a fundraising event for the American Red Cross.
 Program includes Live music, a scotch tasting and a silent auction.